Everything You Need to Know about Absolute vs. Collateral Assignments

 - The owner completes the form and sends it to the lender for review and signature.

-- Once complete, the form gets sent to the insurance company.
+- Once completed by the lender, the form is sent to the insurance company.

-- The insurance company records the assignment and sends a confirmation to the owner and lender that the assignment is complete.
+- The insurance company records the assignment and confirms to the owner and lender that it is complete.

 This may all seem confusing if you haven’t used an assignment before, but the reality is that most life insurers make it pretty easy to complete.